aws-samples/amazon-dynamodb-labs/content/hands-on-labs/dynamodb-opensearch-zetl/ddb-os-zetl-chapter01.en.md

 ---
 In this module, you will create DynamoDB and OpenSearch Service resources, configure integrations, and execute example queries.
 All the initial resources required are deployed via [Amazon CloudFormation](https://aws.amazon.com/cloudformation/) template.
-There is one CloudFormation template used in this exercise, but it has a dependency on the Cloud9 environment deployed in [Getting Started]({{< relref "/hands-on-labs/setup/setup.en.md" >}} "Getting Started").
+There is one CloudFormation template used in this exercise, but it has a dependency on the Cloud9 environment deployed in **LHOL: Hands-on Labs for Amazon DynamoDB step 1.
+Getting Started**.
 The Cloudformation template will deploy following resources.

 CloudFormation Template Resources:
   - DynamoDB Table: DynamoDB table to store product descriptions.
 Has Point-in-time Recovery (PITR) and DynamoDB Streams enabled.